The days of cupcakes and Cronuts are behind us. It’s time to take a fresh look at an old pastry-case friend.

 Modern Danish come in all sorts of shapes, sizes, and flavors, from pinwheel-shaped versions dotted with apricot jam to bear claws to the traditional kringle pastry enjoyed all over Wisconsin.
 But one of my favorites is made just up the street from my apartment, at a bakery called Der Pioneer.
 There, baker Björn Böttcher makes a German variation of Danish called franzbroetchen, as well as apricot Danish (picture above), which are said to have originated in his hometown of Hamburg.
 It’s the classic Danish base dough (a combo of flour, unsalted butter, yeast, milk, sugar, and salt) folded, rolled, and coated with unsalted butter, sprinkled with cinnamon sugar, rolled more, and cut into slices.
 What makes it a true franzbroetchen, though, is that each slice is smooshed together in the middle with the bottom of a wooden spoon, so that the butter and cinnamon sugar ooze out, allowing them to caramelize during the baking.

 I am eating one right now, in fact.
 I am sitting here at Der Pioneer, tapping at my keyboard, as tiny flakes of franzbroetche fall down on it.
 I am listening to a Best Coast song called “Crazy for You,” which seems apt for the occasion.
-I am remembering, once again, that Mom has called me twice in the past two days, and that I need to call her back—that I need to make a conscious effort to communicate with her more, even though, in the simple act of eating this pastry, I already am.
+I am remembering, once again, that Mom has called me three times in the past three days, and that I need to call her back—that I need to make a conscious effort to communicate with her more, even though, in the simple act of eating this pastry, I already am.